Photography, film and Media

 Remember: photographs might seem like a good idea at the time but radical self-expression can look quite different out of its natural habitat and splashed all round Facebook for employers, family members and others to see.

-If you are just sharing your photos with friends and families, then here endeth our little chat.
+If you are just sharing your photos with friends and families, then here ends our little chat.
 But if you're taking images for greater public distribution including digital media, websites, galleries, exhibitions, YouTube or others, you'll fall under the professional category and you will need a media pass to be able to do so.
 See the info on the left.